talon-one/talon_go/docs/SetDiscountEffectProps.md

 `func (o *SetDiscountEffectProps) SetScope(v string)`

 SetScope gets a reference to the given string and assigns it to the Scope field.

+### GetDesiredValue

+`func (o *SetDiscountEffectProps) GetDesiredValue() float32`

+GetDesiredValue returns the DesiredValue field if non-nil, zero value otherwise.

+### GetDesiredValueOk

+`func (o *SetDiscountEffectProps) GetDesiredValueOk() (float32, bool)`

+GetDesiredValueOk returns a tuple with the DesiredValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDesiredValue

+`func (o *SetDiscountEffectProps) HasDesiredValue() bool`

+HasDesiredValue returns a boolean if a field has been set.

+### SetDesiredValue

+`func (o *SetDiscountEffectProps) SetDesiredValue(v float32)`

+SetDesiredValue gets a reference to the given float32 and assigns it to the DesiredValue field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)